Dillon Heatherington: Amateur

+Professional

-Heatherington was selected by the Columbus Blue Jackets in the second round, 50th overall in the 2013 NHL entry draft.
-On March 1, 2015, Heatherington's signed a three-year entry-level contract with the Blue Jackets.
-In his first full professional season in 2015–16, Heatherington was assigned to the Blue Jackets new American Hockey League (AHL) affiliate, the Lake Erie Monsters.
+Heatherington was selected by the Columbus Blue Jackets of the National Hockey League (NHL) in the second round, 50th overall, of the 2013 NHL entry draft.
+Leading up to the draft, Heatherington was lauded as a top prospect.
+On March 1, 2015, Heatherington signed a three-year entry-level contract with the Blue Jackets.
+He signed an amateur tryout contract with the Springfield Falcons of the American Hockey League (AHL) on April 7 and made three appearances for the team, recording one assist.
+In his first full professional season in 2015–16, Heatherington was assigned to the Blue Jackets new AHL affiliate, the Lake Erie Monsters.
 As a staple of the Monsters defense corps, Heatherington appeared in 63 games adding 19 points.
-In the post-season, he collected 3 assists in 15 games as he helped contribute to the Monsters claiming the Calder Cup in his rookie season.
-During the following 2016–17 season, Heatherington battled injury and collected 6 points in 38 games with the renamed Cleveland Monsters before he was dealt at the NHL trade deadline by the Blue Jackets to the Dallas Stars in exchange for Lauri Korpikoski on March 1, 2017.
+In the post-season, he collected three assists in 15 games as he helped contribute to the Monsters claiming the Calder Cup in his rookie season.
+During the following 2016–17 season, Heatherington began the season injured, suffering a fractured wrist in training camp.
+Once healthy, he was assigned to the renamed Cleveland Monsters on November 16.
+He collected six points in 38 games with the Monsters before he was dealt at the NHL trade deadline by the Blue Jackets to the Dallas Stars in exchange for Lauri Korpikoski on March 1, 2017.
 He was subsequently sent down to the Stars AHL affiliate, the Texas Stars.
+In 22 games with Texas, he recorded two goals and eight points.